 Applications of Colony Counters

-• Microbial detection: In food, water, soil, air, and pharmaceutical samples
+Microbial detection: in food, water, soil, air, and pharmaceutical samples

-• Microbial ecology: Studying ecosystems and microbial diversity
+Microbial ecology: studying microbial diversity and ecosystems

-• Biotechnology: Screening genetically modified organisms
+Biotechnology: screening genetically modified organisms and testing antimicrobial agents

 Learn More